 - At the discretion of the appointing authority, an attorney who has been approved for the Mental Health Panel, may be appointed for a limited purpose, including but not limited to, magistrations and bond hearings.

 i.
 Misdemeanor List – An attorney must be approved by a majority of the Statutory County Court Judges hearing criminal cases.

 ii.
-State Jail and Third Degree Felony, First and Second Degree Felony List, Capital Case List, and Appeal List - An attorney must be approved for each list by a majority of the District Court Judges hearing criminal cases.
+For the State Jail & Third Degree Felony List, the First & Second Degree Felony List, the Capital Case List, and the Appeal List - An attorney must be approved for each list by a majority of the District Court Judges hearing criminal cases.